Renaud Ripart: Club career

 Ripart made his professional debut in the Coupe de la Ligue against Monaco on 7 August 2012, coming on as a substitute for Romain Thibault.

 On 15 July 2021, Ripart joined newly promoted Ligue 1 side Troyes for a fee of €3.3 million.
+His contract with Troyes expired on 30 June 2025, but he later re-joined the club, signing a new one-year contract.